binduwavell/gov/bylaws.md

 ## Non-Commercial

 This is not a commercial organization.
 We do not sell goods or services.
 The organization does not seek to prevent individual members of the organization or employers of those individuals from pursuing their own commercial interests.

+## Contributions & Sponsorships

+The Order does not accept monetary contributions at this time, but we welcome sponsorships and donations of goods and services.
+See the web site for more details.

 ## Changes to the By-Laws